What courses do you offer?

 We have a fleet of Piper and Cessna aircraft including the PA28-140, PA28-161 and Piper PA34-200, as well as our Cessna 150 and Cessna 172.
 We also have our own on site full motion flight simulator to practice certain techniques, or to allow you to fly when the weather is bad.

 How much does training cost?

 This is a common question and depends on the individual, the cost will be around £190.00 per hour as well as the cost for 9 PPL exams, RT exam and a Class 2 medical as additional costs.

 Other than a desire to fly the only requirements are age, you can start training at any age, however any training received before your 14th birthday does not count towards the grant of a licence.
 Your first solo must be on or after your 16th birthday and you must have at minimum a Class 2 medical, and licences are only issued after your 17th birthday.
 We have student pilots of all ages, young and old.

 How do I get started?

 The best way to get started is to purchase a trial lesson, this gives you hands on experience of what it’s like to be in a light aircraft, and have a go.
-If you get the flying bug, or feel it is for you then the next step is to purchase the PPL Starter Pack, we guarantee you won’t regret it!
+If you get the flying bug, or feel it is for you then the next step is to contact us to start your flying training, we guarantee you won’t regret it!